STEP THREE: Make Your Can’t-Miss List

 >> What should I do while I’m here? <<

-You made it to Step Three!!
-Up until now, the steps have been pretty simple….but today it’s time to dig into the nitty-gritty of trip planning.
+You made it to Step Three!
+Up until now, the steps have been pretty simple….but it’s time to dig into the nitty-gritty of trip planning.

-Your task now is to decide what you want to see while you are in Yellowstone.
+Your task now is to decide what you want to see while you are in Bryce Canyon.
 This will likely involve several hours of planning and research.

-Or…if you’d like to bypass this step, you should take a look at this Yellowstone Itinerary.
+Or…if you’d like to bypass this step, you should take a look at this Bryce Canyon Itinerary.
 I’ve already done all the hard work for you!

-First, you’ll want to make a list of the things you absolutely don’t want to miss while you are in Yellowstone.
+First, make a list of the things you absolutely don’t want to miss while you are in Bryce Canyon.

-These are the big points of interest that initially made you excited about taking a trip to the park.
+These are the big points of interest that initially piqued your interest in taking a trip to the park.

-If it’s your first time to Yellowstone, this list will probably include places like Old Faithful, Artist Point, and Grand Prismatic.
+If it’s your first time to Bryce Canyon, your list will probably include places like Sunrise Point, the Rim Trail, and the Queens Garden Trail.

-This list might also include wildlife viewing spots, activities you’d like to take part in, or restaurants you’re dying to try depending on your own personal interests and priorities.
+This list might also include canyon viewpoints, activities you’d like to take part in, or restaurants you’re dying to try depending on your personal interests and priorities.

 Second, make a list of things that would be nice to do or see if you’re able to fit them in.

-Maybe you’re excited about the geysers, but you’re not sure if you’ll be able to get to a few of the smaller ones.
-Put those smaller ones on this list.
+Maybe you’re excited about all of the viewpoints along the Scenic Drive, but you’re not sure if you’ll be able to get to all of them.
+Put them on this list.

-Maybe you want to see the waterfalls in the Grand Canyon of the Yellowstone, but you’re not sure how much time you’ll have to hike down to them.
+Maybe you want to hike the some of the park’s longer trails, but you’re not sure if you’ll have time to do them.
 Put those hikes on this list.

 Third, use the lists you made to group the activities together by region.

-Take a look at the Yellowstone map and organize the things you want to do based on where they are located within the park.
+Take a look at the Bryce Canyon map and organize the things you want to do based on where they are located within the park.

-For example, a few of the main regions in Yellowstone are Old Faithful, Canyon Village, and Mammoth Hot Springs.
-Referring to my list of things you can’t miss, I’d lump Artist Point, Uncle Tom’s Trail, and Mud Volcano under the Canyon Village Area.
-The Old Faithful Area would include Old Faithful and Grand Prismatic…..and so on.
+Bryce Canyon is a small park, but a few of the main regions are the Main Amphitheater and the Scenic Drive.
+Referring to this list of things you can’t miss, I’d lump Sunrise Point, the Rim Trail, and the Queens Garden Trail under the Main Amphitheater area.
+The Scenic Drive area would include Rainbow Point and Natural Bridge….and so on.

-It is possible to have a disastrous time in Yellowstone, which is why this step is so important to complete.
-Yellowstone is definitely not a place you just want to show up to without a good plan.
+It actually is possible to have a disastrous time in Bryce Canyon, which is why this step is so important to complete.
+Bryce Canyon is definitely not a place you just want to show up to without a good plan.

-Don’t forget that I’ve already created an itinerary for you if you need some help completing this step.
+Don’t forget that I’ve already created a spectacular plan for you if you need some help completing this step.

-It’s much easier to move forward with planning if you have a list of must-see’s organized together by region….and it sure will come in handy over the next two steps as we wrap up your Yellowstone plan.
+It’s much easier to move forward with planning if you have a list of must-see’s organized together by region….and it sure will come in handy over the next two steps as we wrap up your Bryce Canyon plan.

 That’s it for Step Three!
 Now on to Step Four, where you’ll learn all about the entrances and towns that surround the park.